JohnnySonTrinh/love-letter-generator/README.md

 - The favicon was generated with [Favicon Generator](https://favicon.io/favicon-converter/)

 - Alongside the Bootstrap CSS reset, [Normalize](https://necolas.github.io/normalize.css/) V8 was used to make all browsers render more similarly

+## Credits

+- [This guide](https://www.youtube.com/watch?v=G_h2pGZcOzc) was used for the footer effect.

+- [This Videos Series](https://www.youtube.com/watch?v=6toXMFyQdB0&list=PLc1g3vwxhg1WVhYrKP0GJlZIlSn9loyXD) was used for guidance on how to use jsPDF

+- Thanks to our amazing team for contributing all of their varied skills and ideas, and making this project fun and successful!
+Love you!!!